nuclear-tests/test-ghapy/README.md

 If the script evaluates to true then the check passes.
 If not, the check fails.

 The script can be either a string or an array of strings.
+If the script tag is a string it is expected to be an expression to be evaluated, not a return statement; i.e. it is not expected to have the return keyword.
+If the script tag is an array of